wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/306-submission-to-willesee.md

  _[matter omitted]_

 ### Reccomendations

   17. There are no reasons rooted in our foreign policy interests which could lead the Department to recommend the provision of food aid to Portuguese Timor at the present juncture.
 The question is whether domestic requirements should override these foreign policy preferences.
 If you decide that they should, _we recommend_ that any further contribution to the ICRC be limited at this time to $A100,000 with $A50,000 of this amount being earmarked for the refugees in Indonesian Timor.
 Finally, we would propose that any public announcement of the contribution to the ICRC be expressed in cash terms.
-That the contribution in fact will be used to purchase food supplies should be seen to be the ICRC's own decision.3
+That the contribution in fact will be used to purchase food supplies should be seen to be the ICRC's own decision.[3](#f3)
   18. ADAA concurs with this submission.

-G.B.FEAKES - First Assistant Secretary - South-East Asia &amp; PNG Division
+G.B.FEAKES - First Assistant Secretary - South-East Asia & PNG Division

  _[NAA: Al838, 3038/10/112, iij]_

   * 1 The Australian Red Cross had requested the Government to supply 100 tons of rice and 50 tons of flour; the ICRC had appealed for $US300 000 plus milk powder and baby food; UNICEF had also appealed for food, but had now shelved its program, of which Australia had been wary since it appeared to have been closely tied to support for Fretilin control.
 The new ICRC appeal was directed specifically at refugees in Indonesia: the submission suggested that it would be consistent with Australia's approach in its previous contribution to respond this time to relief needs within Portuguese Tin10r as well.
   * 2 See note 4 to Document 236.
   * 3 Willesee noted in the margin: '$150 000 for the ICRC to be used on both sides of the border-proportions at the discretion of ICRC'.